Sprag clutch: Automatic transmissions

 A sprag clutch is used in some automatic transmissions as a method of allowing the transmission to change gears smoothly under load.
 Various models of General Motors' Turbo-Hydramatic transmission have used this system as well as many transmissions from Ford, such as the Ford C6 transmission.

 A sprag clutch is used in most older automatic transmissions and some newer ones for shifts which require the synchronized engagement of one clutch with the disengagement of another.
 Using an overrunning clutch instead of a hydraulically actuated one makes this synchronization automatic.
 The sprag clutch simply "lets go" once the reaction force it provides is no longer needed.

 In a Simpson planetary gearset, common to many automatic transmissions, this happens on the 1-2 shift, and reverses on the 2-1 downshift.
 The 2-3 shift is done by engaging a single clutch, and nothing is released.
 Some newer electronically controlled transmissions make "clutch to clutch" shifts, without any sprags.

 This can also be used exclusively in first gear (transmission shift lever in D, but auto valve body or management selecting 1st) on some autos.
 That way it will automatically provide forward drive, but will not provide any engine braking.
 This is done not so much to avoid engine braking per se, but rather to allow a low throttle opening 2-1 downshift as a car decelerates, to avoid a loud (and potentially abrupt) and unnerving jolt as a result of the downshift.
 On transmissions so equipped, manual selection of 1st gear typically engages an additional band that grips the same section as the one way clutch would engage, and thus allows for engine braking.

 Turbine Starter

 A sprag clutch may be used in the starting turbine of a turbojet engine, so that the running main engine does not keep the starter engaged at high speeds.

 Helicopters

 A sprag clutch is used in many helicopter designs to transfer power from the engine to the main rotor.
-In the event of an engine failure, the sprag clutch allows the main rotor to continue rotating faster than the engines so that the helicopter can enter autorotation.
+In the event of an engine failure, the sprag clutch allows the main rotor to continue rotating faster than the engine so that the helicopter can enter autorotation.